naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. note:: Not all capabilities are supported by Google Home, the device creation wizard highlights which capabilities/ traits are supported.
 To remove the need to define Google or Alexa-specific devices the API itself will automatically only expose a devices' supported capabilities/ actions to Google Home.
 You can see a comparison between the two services here.

-Deploying Local MQTT Service
+Install Local MQTT Service
 ################
-.. note:: If you're looking to use MQTT-connected devices, running firmware such as `Tasmota <https://github.com/arendst/Tasmota/>`_, you're going to need a local MQTT service to act as a "hub."
+.. tip:: If you're looking to use MQTT-connected devices, running firmware such as `Tasmota <https://github.com/arendst/Tasmota/>`_, you're going to need a local MQTT service to act as a "hub."
 The instructions below outline how to install Mosquitto and configure it to act as an **internal** bridge for your devices.

-.. tip:: If you're only using HTTP-controlled, or other non-MQTT devices then you can skip this step.

 You must ensure that the MQTT server you deploy is accessible from the network where your IoT/ MQTT enabled devices reside.

+.. warning:: If you're only using HTTP-controlled, or other non-MQTT devices then you can skip this step.

-Install Docker CE using the commands/ process outlined `here. </deploy-your-own.html#install-docker-ce>`_
+First, install Docker CE using the commands/ process outlined `here. </deploy-your-own.html#install-docker-ce>`_

 Now prepare configuration/ persistent storage for Mosquitto container::